Distilling Magic States in the Bicycle Architecture: Evaluation Methodology

 In Fig.~\ref{fig:errormodel}, logical measurement errors are split into the two models introduced above.
 Panel (b1) models a two-qubit depolarizing channel acting on the measured qubits for inter-module measurements and all qubit depolarizing channel for in-module measurements.
 Specifically, the error on the magic state qubit is less harmful, as any \(Z\) component is equivalent to a \(Z\) preparation error that introduces an extra \(\pi/2\) rotation, while an \(X\) component can be absorbed into the final \(X\)-basis measurement.
 Panel (b2) illustrates a pure measurement-outcome flip, which is equivalent to inserting (or omitting) a \(\pi/4\) rotation (or an input \(X\) error on the magic state) and is detectable by the distillation protocol.
 Finally, errors in the final \(X\)-basis measurements at the end are generally less harmful as well: a false positive only increases the discard rate, while a false negative must combine with a preexisting logical error and is therefore a second-order contributor to the final output error rate.

 Hence, we report the output error rate by two methods: (i) a union bound calculation, which counts any failure from any logical operation toward the output infidelity; and (ii) a density matrix simulation that models each logical qubit as a single qubit with the prescribed logical level noise rates.
 In the simulation, parameter $\lambda$ sets the mix of logical measurement errors (measurement flips versus depolarizing memory faults).
 Both methods employ error rates from previous simulation results in Table~\ref{tab:errorrate} of~\cite{yoder2025tour}.
+Notably, due to the highly non-Clifford nature of the distillation circuits considered here, end-to-end physical-level simulation is computationally impractical in the regime of interest.
+Exact simulation of generic noisy non-Clifford circuits typically requires dense density-matrix methods rather than efficient stabilizer-based techniques, and is therefore in practice restricted to only tens of qubits, often on the order of $\sim20$ qubits.
+Moreover, a full physical-level treatment would need to incorporate repeated syndrome extraction, decoding, and memory noise over time in order to determine the effective logical error rates of the BB operations.
+Our two-level methodology instead uses prior physical-level studies from \cite{yoder2025tour} determine these hardware-informed logical error rates, and then evaluates the performance of the full distillation circuit at the logical level under the resulting noise model.